MicrosoftDocs/visualstudio-docs/docs/python/python-projects.md

 # Python projects

 Python applications are typically defined using only folders and files, but this structure can become complex as applications become larger and perhaps involve auto-generated files, JavaScript for web applications, and so on.
-To help manage this complexity, you can create Visual Studio projects for Python applications.
-A Python project (a `.pyproj` file) identifies all the source and content files associated with your project, contains build information for each file, maintains the information to integrate with source-control systems, and helps you organize your application into logical components.
+A Visual Studio project helps manage this complexity.
+The project (a `.pyproj` file) identifies all the source and content files associated with your project, contains build information for each file, maintains the information to integrate with source-control systems, and helps you organize your application into logical components.

 In addition, projects are always managed within a Visual Studio *solution*, which can contain any number of projects that might reference one another.
 For example, a Python project can reference a C++ project for an extension module, such that Visual Studio automatically builds the C++ project (if necessary) when you start debugging the Python project.
 (For a general discussion, see [Solutions and Projects in Visual Studio](../ide/solutions-and-projects-in-visual-studio.md).)